Parkas vs. Puffer Jackets: What’s the Difference?

 What are puffer jackets made of?

-Puffer jackets are typically filled with insulation, either natural down or synthetic materials like polyester fibers.
+Puffer jackets are typically filled with insulation, either natural down or synthetic materials like polyester fibres.
 The outer shell is commonly made from nylon or polyester, providing durability and weather resistance.
 The choice between down and synthetic fill often depends on factors like warmth, weight, and ethical considerations.

 Why are puffer jackets so popular?